nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/task-coordination.md

 **Sequential execution:**
 - Typically one task (init, clone, edit, or upgrade)
-- Render tasks may temporarily appear but are cleaned up
 - Each task must succeed before next
 - First error stops execution
 - No parallel task execution